MicrosoftDocs/dynamics365smb-docs/business-central/admin-cds-missing-option-values.md

 ---

 # Handling Missing Option Values
 [!INCLUDE[d365fin](includes/cds_long_md.md)] contains only three option set fields that contain option values that you can map to [!INCLUDE[d365fin](includes/d365fin_md.md)] fields of Option type<!-- Option type, not enum? @Onat can you vertify this? --> for automatic synchronization.
-During synchronization, non-mapped options are ignored and the missing options are appended to the related [!INCLUDE[d365fin](includes/d365fin_md.md)] table and added to the **CRM Option Mapping** <!--Is it CRM or CDS Option mapping? @Onat can you vertify this? --> system table to handled manually later.
+During synchronization, non-mapped options are ignored and the missing options are appended to the related [!INCLUDE[d365fin](includes/d365fin_md.md)] table and added to the **CDS Option Mapping** system table to handle manually later.
 For example, by adding the missing options in either product and then updating the mapping.
 This section describes how that works.

 The **Integration Table Mapping** page contains three maps for fields that contain one or more mapped option values.
 After a full synchronization, the **CDS Option Mapping** page contains the non-mapped options in the three fields respectively.